eContriver/finance/README.md

     the key to the location of the ValueType a conversion algorithm

-1. 3rd Party Adapters should take the data in whatever format it is given and convert it to a standard json format
-    KEY: {DATE: VALUE}
-    Where KEY is one of our ValueTypes
-X. Add data look-up table that correlates the ValueType with where we want to get it from - perhaps we use the new
-    Configuration class to handle this
-X. Consider removing the Income/Series/Balance Sheet/Cash Flow adapters as this should all be generic now
-    We should move the concept of the Visualization stuff that was added into the per value basis, which can be represented with the new AdapterValue class or it's derivatives
-2. The specific adapters are then responsible for deciding which queries get that data The requested ValueTypes should be grouped up and then the adapter should determine from this group which queries are needed and then make those queries - this should allow for outstanding stock to come from balance sheet or financials etc.
-    We must also account for the fact that the queries have concepts like span and interval specific to each query type which might be different for each of these
-    We also support querying something like NET_INCOME from one adapter and TOTAL_REVENUE from another adapter We also support querying something like PRICES from one adapter for one symbol and for another adapter for another symbol
-3. Create a new data type called AdapterValue which is extended by AdapterSeriesValue which has the span and interval This AdapterValue that handles the query info should be defining the output
-4. The ValueType coupling to QueryType must be broken
-            # This is calling for a new design >
-            #   we just need OUTSTANDING_SHARES, don't tie it to the BALANCE_SHEET
-            #   let each adapter define how this data value is calculated, the clients just as for the value
-            #   need a set of low-level APIs to get any value in whatever format the data adapter provides it
-            #   need a set of high-level APIs to retrieve any value type

 # Proposal for new Visualizer design

 Given the canned data in a time-series format graph as: bar, line